medavox/MessageLogFragment/README.md

     android:layout_height="match_parent" />
 ```

-## 2. Initialise the Log before posting any messages.
+## 2. Initialise the UiLog before posting any messages.

-It's recommended that you call `UiLog.init(Context)` this at the earliest possible opportunity
+It's recommended that you call `UiLog.init(Context)`  at the earliest possible opportunity
 (eg in the onCreate() method of your main activity):

 ```java